 Staff who are self-isolating, but are otherwise well enough to work, should agree with their line manager whether working from home is a possibility.
 Line managers should consider the work that can be done remotely, and organisations should consider developing/updating their local homeworking policies.

-A letter to the NHS from Ruth May chief nursing officer, England, Professor Stephen Powis national medical director and Prerana Issar chief people officer for the NHS on 19 July, includes considerations as part of your local risk assessments to help with local decision-making processes and support appropriate flexibility.
+A letter to the NHS from Ruth May chief nursing officer, England, Professor Stephen Powis national medical director and Prerana Issar chief people officer for the NHS on 12 August, provides updated Public Health England guidance on NHS staff and student self-isolation and their return to work following COVID-19 contact.

 Pay for staff who are told to self-isolate